m4ster-slave/bucceolang/assets/documentation.typ

 - Use neovim

 == Language Features
+=== Keywords

+Bucceolang includes special keywords that provide specific functionality within the language.

+==== this
+The `this` keyword is used within class methods to refer to the current instance of the class.
+It allows access to the instance's variables and methods.

+==== super
+The `super` keyword is used in class inheritance to call methods of the parent class.
+It allows a subclass to access and extend the functionality of its superclass.

 === Types
 Bucceolang provides a rich set of built-in types to support various programming needs: